RLM: A Vision-Language Model Approach for Radar Scene Understanding: Appendix

+Real-world annotated radar datasets remain scarce and small in scale, making large-scale supervised pre-training infeasible directly from real data.
+To overcome this, we leverage the C-Shenron radar simulator~\cite{c-shenron, c-shenron-demo}, an open-source, high-fidelity implementation that accurately models the propagation behaviour of automotive radars within the CARLA driving simulator~\cite{carla-sim}.
+Crucially, CARLA provides perfect ground-truth spatial annotations for every actor in the scene (as illustrated in Figure~\ref{fig:data_sample}), something that is prohibitively expensive to obtain at scale in the real world.
+Our dataset therefore, serves as a structured pre-training foundation: the model learns spatially-grounded radar representations in simulation, which are then transferred and validated on real-world radar data.
+This sim-to-real strategy is well motivated by the fidelity of C-Shenron, whose ability to closely replicate real automotive radar signatures has been established in prior work~\cite{c-shenron, c-shenron-demo}; we therefore do not analyse simulator realism further here.

-We leverage the open-source radar simulator implementation from \cite{c-shenron-demo} to generate high-fidelity radar data across diverse driving scenarios.
-Our data collection spans all daylight conditions including morning, afternoon, evening, dusk, and night, following the scenario distribution from \cite{neat}.
-In total, we collected 861,000 radar-caption frame pairs.
-The radar sensor is configured to simulate a 77 GHz Texas Instruments cascaded automotive radar system with 86 virtual antennas, providing realistic range-azimuth-Doppler measurements that accurately model real-world automotive radar characteristics.
+To ensure the pre-trained model learns genuine spatial reasoning rather than memorising superficial patterns, we deliberately collect data across the broadest possible range of driving scenarios, spanning every corner case a radar sensor is likely to encounter in deployment.
+This includes adversarial traffic conflicts, unsignalized junctions, vulnerable road user crossings, adverse weather, and all lighting conditions from noon to night.
+Data collection spans all daylight conditions, including morning, afternoon, evening, dusk, and night, following the scenario distribution from~\cite{neat}.
+The radar sensor is configured to simulate a 77\,GHz Texas Instruments cascaded automotive radar system with 86 virtual antennas, providing realistic Range-Azimuth-Doppler measurements.
+In total, we collected 879,383 radar-caption frame pairs across distinct CARLA maps and several weather presets, described in detail in the following subsections.